Angitil SR/XL Capsules

 Patients currently receiving a total daily dose of 180 mg diltiazem (as 90 mg bd), may be titrated up to 240 mg (od).
 A patient receiving 240 mg per day of diltiazem (as 120 mg bd), should commence treatment on the 240 mg capsule (od), titrating to the 300 mg capsule (od), if required.

-Paediatric population: Diltiazem preparations are not recommended for children.
-Safety and efficacy in children has not been established.
+Diltiazem preparations are not recommended for children.
+Safety and efficacy in children have not been established.

 In order to avoid confusion, it is suggested that patients once titrated to an effective dose should remain on this treatment and should not be changed between different presentations.